-With Geraint Thomas abandoning the 2017 Giro d'Italia after a crash with motorbike, we look back at a race that has offered nothing but bad luck to the British team
+With Chris Froome struggling at the Giro d'Italia, we look back at a race that has offered nothing but bad luck and disappointment to the British team

 2010 – Wiggins takes pink before fading

 Team Sky’s Grand Tour debut begins in the best way imaginable with Bradley Wiggins taking pink in the opening time trial, but it’s downhill from there.

 On the very next stage Wiggins is involved in a mass crash in the final 10km, losing 37 seconds and pink in the process, and then lost nearly five minutes on stage seven as heavy rain turned the white roads of Tuscany to mud.

 Wiggins eventually finishes in 40th place, nearly two hours behind race winner Ivan Basso, as the team fails to win a stage and Chris Froome is disqualified for holding on to a race motorbike.